JuliaLang/julia/doc/stdlib/c.rst

  LLVM Interface
 ****************

+.. function:: llvmcall(IR::String, ReturnType, (ArgumentType1, ...), ArgumentValue1, ...)

    ..
 Docstring generated from Julia source

    Call LLVM IR string in the first argument.
 Similar to an LLVM function ``define`` block, arguments are available as consecutive unnamed SSA variables (%0, %1, etc.).

    Note that the argument type tuple must be a literal tuple, and not a tuple-valued variable or expression.

    Each ``ArgumentValue`` to ``llvmcall`` will be converted to the corresponding ``ArgumentType``\ , by automatic insertion of calls to ``unsafe_convert(ArgumentType, cconvert(ArgumentType, ArgumentValue))``\ . (see also the documentation for each of these functions for further details).
 In most cases, this simply results in a call to ``convert(ArgumentType, ArgumentValue)``\ .

    See ``test/llvmcall.jl`` for usage examples.